PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs

-\paragraph{Affinity Construction.} Constructing the fully-connected affinity matrix requires computing pairwise similarities between all tokens.
-Although theoretically $O(N^2)$, this operation maps perfectly to GPU-optimized General Matrix Multiplication (GEMM) kernels using PyTorch.
-By operating entirely in the VRAM, we avoid the iterator overhead of CPU construction.
+Algorithm~\ref{alg:panc_pipeline} outlines the core logic of the PANC framework.
+The pipeline avoids explicit token loops, using batched tensor operations to maximize GPU occupancy.
+Furthermore, in our tests, all DINO features for query image patches, $f$, and priors, $p$, were also computed directly on the GPU to optimize efficiency.

-\paragraph{Iterative Spectral Solver.} Standard eigensolvers compute the full spectrum with $O(N^3)$ complexity.
-However, PANC requires only the Fiedler vector (the second smallest eigenvector).
-We employ the Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) algorithm.
-This iterative approach reduces complexity to approximately $O(I \cdot N^2)$, where $I$ is the number of iterations (typically $<100$), making it feasible for dense graphs.
+To implement this, we map all operations into batched PyTorch routines.
+The main steps are detailed in the following code segments.

-\paragraph{Deterministic Orientation and Thresholding.} We use the sparse priors to deterministically orient the eigenvector.
-For binarization, we vectorize the ROC analysis.
-Instead of iterating through thresholds (which is slow in Python), we use tensor broadcasting to compute the J-statistic for all candidate thresholds in parallel on the GPU.
+\paragraph{\textbf{Affinity Construction.}} Constructing the base affinity matrix $W$ requires computing pairwise similarities between all tokens.
+By operating entirely in VRAM with optimized General Matrix Multiplication (GEMM) kernels (see \cref{lst:affinity}), we avoid the iterator overhead of CPU construction.